Geneva Car Barn & Powerhouse Phase I Improvements

 Given the high cost of the full project, Rec and Park is pursuing a two-phased approach to developing the building:

-- Phase 1 entails the improvement of the Powerhouse only
+- Phase 1 entailed improvement of the Powerhouse only and was completed in May of 2020!

 - And Phase 2 entails the improvement of the Office Building as well as the completion of additional improvements to the Powerhouse